Mehmet-Erkan/SP.MVC.Hybrid-Boilerplate/README.md

 # SP.MVC.ReactBoilerplate
-Boilerplate for a provider hosted SharePoint application with React, Typescript, API Controller and PnP.
+Boilerplate for a SharePoint provider hosted application with API AND Web- Controller.
 The difficulty is to force the API Controller to execute code against the hostweb within the user context.
+The API controller has been extended to consume the session token from the web controller to access the app web!

 # Test Setup
 - SharePoint Online (June 2019)